 Disclaimer (August 2018):

-While I’m no longer pursuing a polyamorous lifestyle, this has nothing to do with my having been convinced that the lifestyle is problematic, in itself.
+While I’m no longer identifying as “polyamorous,” and prefer “nonmonogamy (due to the toxicity of the polyamory community), this page is still largely what I adhere to, philosophically.
 Polyamory is still a very rational, fulfilling, and lovely way to pursue love and relationships with people, and I will always support it.
 Experiences from some years back, and recent personality conflicts with people in the local community have led me to believe that I need to take a break from said community, and am not pursuing any new polyamorous relationships myself.
 That, of course, is subject to change, and the lessons and experiences of being polyamorous will always remain with me.

 That said, here’s the content I wrote years ago, which I will keep present on the site despite not currently living the lifestyle, currently…